 First and foremost, we wish to express our gratitude to the researchers and therapists on whose work the first version of the RESTART-DCM Method was based.
 We are particularly indebted to Dr. Woodruff Starkweather, Dr. Jeanna Riley and Dr. Glyndon Riley, Dr. Edward Conture, and Dr. Hugo Gregory.
-In the second place, we once again wholeheartedly thank all speech therapists(-fluency experts) who contributed to the first version of the RESTART-DCM Method (2007).
+In the second place, we once again wholeheartedly thank all speech therapists (-stuttering experts) who contributed to the first version of the RESTART-DCM Method (2007).
 A very special thanks, in loving memory, to Durdana Putker-de Bruijn†, co-author of the first version of the RESTART-DCM Method.

-This document was translated from the original Dutch by Karen Laird.
-The translation was funded by the Damsté-Terpstra FUND for practical and preventive S P E E C H T H E R A P Y. Developing this document was supported by the ENT department of the Erasmus MC.
-Layout and cover design was made by Erika Endrődiné Benkő (Home-made Graphics).
+The development of this document was supported by the ENT department of the Erasmus MC.
+Layout and cover design are from Erika Endrődiné Benkő (Home-made Graphics).